 - Graduate student attending a NAAB-accredited architecture program

 Previous Yann Weymouth Graduate Scholarship recipients are eligible to reapply in subsequent years.

-Applications for the 2021-2022 academic year are closed.
+Applications for the 2022-2023 academic year will open in November 2021.
 Sign up to receive notifications on the next application cycle opening.